1. Joshua Tree National Park

 Santa Barbara is a popular Pacific Coast vacation destination with its lovely Mediterranean red rooftops, magnificent beaches, towering palm trees, and excellent food.
 On your day trip from Los Angeles, you'll be spoilt for choice when it comes to things to do in Santa Barbara.

 Visit the stunning Santa Barbara Mission, called the "Queen of the Missions" for its beauty.
-This lovely 19th-century landmark is surrounded by lush 15-acre grounds, which include the La Huerta Historical Garden, which has olive, citrus, peach, pomegranate, and peach trees from original mission locations.
+This lovely 19th-century landmark is surrounded by lush 15-acre grounds, which include the La Huerta Historical Garden, which has olive, citrus, pomegranate, and peach trees from original mission locations.

 The Santa Barbara County Courthouse, which has a spectacular mixture of Spanish, Moorish, Islamic, Romanesque, and Byzantine architectural elements, as well as the Santa Barbara Museum of Art, the Santa Barbara Botanic Garden, and the 30-acre Santa Barbara Zoo, are all cultural attractions.